ncatlab/nlab-content/pages/9/7/6/0/10679/content.md

 +-- {: .num_example}
 ###### Example

-The Stone-Cech compactification of a [[discrete topological space]] is an [[extremally disconnected topological space]].
+The Stone-Čech compactification of a [[discrete topological space]] is an [[extremally disconnected topological space]].
 By a theorem by Gleason, these are precisely the [[projective objects]] in the [[category]] of [[compact topological space|compact]]